James Packer: Crown Resorts

-In 2011, Packer's ASX-listed Crown Limited acquired a 100% interest in Aspinall's Club in London, developed through a joint venture between Crown and Packer's family friend, Damian Aspinall, the son of John Aspinall.
-Crown has since rebranded Aspinall's Club to Crown Aspinall's.

-Together with Damian Aspinall, Packer's Crown Resorts holds a 50% equity interest in a group of casino complexes in the UK called Aspers, which operate four regional casinos in Newcastle upon Tyne, Stratford, East London, Milton Keynes and Northampton.
-Packer's bid for a UK "supercasino" based in Cardiff fell through when only one licence was granted, to the northern city of Manchester.

-In December 2014, Crown Resorts signed a deal with Matthew Tripp, which gave Crown Resorts control over Tripp's online betting platform, CrownBet, formerly known as BetEasy.
-In April 2016 CrownBet pleaded guilty to five counts of breaching laws by publishing illegal betting advertising that offered inducements for NSW residents to gamble.
-According to the NSW Department of Justice, CrownBet "sought to have the matters finalised without conviction in Downing Centre Local Court ..... but Magistrate Joanne Keogh said convictions were necessary for general deterrence to others in the industry and to protect the vulnerable.
-CrownBet was convicted of the five offences and ordered to pay a total of $10,500 in fines and also ordered to pay ... legal costs of $10,000."

-On 21 March 2018, Packer resigned as executive chairman of Crown Resorts.

-On 6 October 2020, Packer appeared before an independent inquiry into Crown's suitability to hold casino licence in NSW.
-When questioned over impropriety, illegality and corruption, Packer admitted that while a director of Crown he made “shameful” and “disgraceful” threats against businessman Ben Gray.
-In February 2021, the inquiry found that Crown was unsuitable to hold a casino licence due in part to Packer's threats to Ben Gray, as well as its "continued commercial relationships with junket operators who had links to Triads and other organised crime groups.”
-While under questioning by the inquiry, Packer revealed he has been diagnosed with bipolar disorder.
+In October 2020, Packer appeared before an independent inquiry into Crown's suitability to hold casino licence in NSW.
+When questioned over impropriety, illegality and corruption, Packer admitted that while a director of Crown he made "shameful" and "disgraceful" threats against businessman Ben Gray.
+In February 2021, the inquiry found that Crown was unsuitable to hold a casino licence due in part to Packer's threats to Ben Gray, as well as its "continued commercial relationships with junket operators who had links to triads and other organised crime groups.”
 In February 2022, The Blackstone Group acquired Crown Resorts for A$8.9 billion (US$6.4 billion).
 Packer held 37% of Crown Resorts stock at the time of the sale.
 He received A$3.36 billion for his shares.